 While the ubiquitous ATM-skimmers are an increasing problem that makes nearly everyone vulnerable to theft, there are a few precautions one can take to avoid becoming a victim:

-Try to make withdrawals or transactions only at ATMs in a bank lobby, or even better – directly from a bank teller.
+Make withdrawals or transactions only at ATMs in a bank lobby – or even better, directly from a bank teller.

 Along with the skimming device itself, thieves will also plant a tiny camera nearby to pick up your pin number.
 Always use one hand to cover the hand that's typing in your pin.

 And perhaps the best part: All of these fraud-prevention practices are free!